Making FAFSA Mandatory: An Evaluation of Louisiana’s Financial Aid Submission Policy on College Enrollment and Pell Grant Awards

 This paper considers the effect of additional reading resources on third-grade student achievement by exploiting a quasi-experimental setting.
 In 2014, the Michigan Department of Education Culture of Reading campaign gave over 3,000 copies of a storybook, along with reading instructions, to children in 115 elementary schools and early childhood programs.
 I use student-level data to identify the effect of additional reading resources on third-grade English language arts (ELA) test scores.

-"The Academic Impact of the USDA Fresh Fruits and Vegetables Program in Illinois Elementary Schools"
+Did the USDA Fresh Fruits and Vegetables Program Improve Student Performance?
+Evidence from Illinois Elementary Schools